freebasic/fbc/FreeBASIC/readme.txt

     - cgi-util and FastCGI: web development

-    - Windows API - the most complete headers set among the BASIC compilers available, including support for the Unicode functions
+    - Windows API - the most complete headers set among the BASIC compilers available, including support for the Unicode functions and the GDI+ library

     - DirectX - Direct3D, DirectDraw, DirectSound, DirectMusic, DirectInput,
                 DirectPlay and DirectShow, with interfaces up to version 9